MCardenas38/Todo_App/README.md

 ![](./gif/Edit.gif)

 ### Persistence
 * After adding/modifing/deleting items in the todo list, the user can terminate the application.
-Once the application is started again the same items will be displayed in their appropriate order.
+Once the application starts again the same items will be displayed in their appropriate order.

 ![](./gif/Persistence.gif)